qrti/shrink/README.md

 #### remarks
 \- use this script completely at your own risk

-\- cannot handle SD cards with more than two partitions

 \- needs a real or VM linux desktop system with hard disk and card reader

 \- cannot handle NOOBS images